vaspap1790/Xchange-1/README.md

 in XAMPP Control Panel.

-_Users_
+_Dummy Data_

-Password for database users : 12345 (application) Better use vaspap1790 that has more dummy data
+Password for inserted users : 12345 (application)
+Use vaspap1790 that has more dummy data
+Categories that have dummy data: Books and Computer/Tables & Networking

 _Mail Configuration_